acch/genfiles/README.md

 --- | ---
-genfiles.pl | The Perl script to generate files genfiles.conf | The configuration file defining file types which are generated genfiles.RHEL6, genfiles.RHEL7, etc. | Pre-combiled binaries to generate files
+genfiles.pl | The Perl script to generate files genfiles.conf | The configuration file defining file types which are generated genfiles | Pre-combiled binary to generate files

+## Copyright and license

+Copyright 2015 Achim Christ, released under the [MIT license](LICENSE).